 - Equal Opportunities and Treatment: Under the Fair Housing Act, landlords, real estate agents, and sellers are prohibited from treating people unfairly or denying housing based on specific factors.

-A tenant must adhere to the following to maintain good standing:
+Tenants must adhere to the following to maintain good standing:

 - Written Notice to Vacate: A tenant should provide adequate notice before vacating the rented dwelling, as the rental agreement specifies.